huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

 * `type` - (Required, String, ForceNew) Specifies the type of data disk for the IEC server binding.
 Valid value is *SAS*(high I/O disk type).
 Changing this parameter creates a new IEC server resource.
-* `size` - (Required, String, ForceNew) Specifies the size of data disk for the IEC server binding.
+* `size` - (Required, Int, ForceNew) Specifies the size of data disk for the IEC server binding.
 The value range is 10 to 500 in GB.
 Changing this parameter creates a new IEC server resource.

 ## Attributes Reference